-TEU Rainbow Te Kahukura is a network for lesbian, gay, bisexual, takatāpui, fa’afafine, transgender and intersex members of the New Zealand Tertiary Education Union.
+TEU Rainbow Te Kahukura is a network for lesbian, gay, bisexual, takatāpui, fa’afafine, transgender and intersex members of the New Zealand Tertiary Education Union Te Hautū Kahurangi o Aotearoa.
 This web page is a resource for LGBTI members and anyone else who want to make our workplaces and communities places where everyone respects and celebrates diversity.Join TEU Rainbow Te Kahukura on Facebook

 Over the past few decades, a number of legal reforms have helped change attitudes and understanding towards lesbian, gay, bisexual, transgender and intersex (LGBTI) people living in Aotearoa New Zealand.
 LGBTI people now enjoy the same rights and protections as any other citizen.
 But the changes in attitude are by no means universal, and many LGBTI people still experience homo/transphobia ranging from abusive or derogatory language to outright discrimination.

 Unions have played an important role in combating prejudice, seeking equality and pushing for legal reforms.
 Many unions in this country have looked at their own organisations to make sure their structures promote equity and acknowledge diversity.
 We still have work to do, and unions and their members are well placed to help with this.
-TEU members have an especially important role as staff working in tertiary education – by challenging prejudice in our workplaces, we can influence students and colleagues and ultimately help defeat it in our wider society.
+TEU members have an especially important role as staff working in tertiary education.
+By challenging intolerance and prejudice in our workplaces, we can positively influence students and colleagues and ultimately help defeat it in our wider society and contribute to ongoing social transformation.

 2017 Biennial national meeting for the Rainbow Te Kahukura network